Key rules for your Magento 2 security

 Data back-up

-Daily database backups are highly recommended.
+Daily database backups are highly recommended for Magento security.
 This practice would help restore most recent information in case of some critical issue corrupting website data.

 Security for everyone